TriPed-Robot/joint_level_control/error_handling.md

 ## Customisation
 The most important things can be customized rather easily, by changing their values in the joints.yaml file.
-There it is possible to change the `spi_error_motor_default_value`, which is the default value sent to the motors once the system reaches the ERROR state.
+There it is possible to change the `spi_error_motor_default_value`, which is the default value send to the motors once the system reaches the ERROR state.
 Currently, it is set to 0, since the motor API uses motor current and not position, and putting current on the motor, while the system is in ERROR state can be dangerous.
 Also, the threshold for when the system changes state from OK to ERROR can be modified using the `spi_error_treshold` parameter.
 Increasing its value leads to a more lenient error handling and possibly a slower reaction to errors.
 Decreasing it too much might make the system unusable since some errors in the SPI transfer are common and do not interfere with normal operation.

 Other customization can be done by changing the values of the weights of the errors in the `SwingJoint::read()` function and by changing the rate of decay applied if no errors occur.
 If needed the rate of the publishing of OK status messages can be changed in the `SwingJointNode::main()` function.
-Currently, it is set to 2 Hz, which is the lowest rate, the Triped GUI will take for updates.
+Currently, it is set to 2 Hz, which is the lowest rate, the TriPed GUI will take for updates.

 The Documentation of this repository can be seen [here](https://triped-robot.github.io/joint_level_control/html/index.html).